paolofantozzi/cookiecutter-drf/README.rst

 - Postgres not in production mode (we assume that in production the database is managed externally)
 - Traefik managed as separated docker-compose with network defined as external for services
 - Bitbucket pipelines support
+- Removed black style and add wemake-python-styleguide as default
 - Makefile to run
 - Ssl mode:

   - None -> no https support
   - LetsEncrypt -> certificate request and renewal automatically with letsencrypt
   - Static Cert -> use certicate provided (path compose/production/traefik/certs)
 - Make migrations command
 - Api only mode:

   - Activated by default (together with drf)
   - Assume a different external system in traefik for frontend
   - Assume the entry point in traefik in /api
+  - CORS allow all default in local

 Following the original README.